 - almost half of the employees surveyed considered their CEO’s pay is simply too high and

-- only 32% of employees who responded think CEO’s are paid in line with performance.
+- 32% thought CEO’s are paid in line with performance.

-- 74% of employees consider the ratio of CEO pay is relevant, and around 34% thought it should be less than five times an average employee’s salary.
+- 74% consider the ratio of CEO pay is relevant, and around 34% thought it should be less than five times an average employee’s salary.